SCALE-MS/scale-ms/docs/glossary.rst

         and the binding mechanism by which MD extension code can be attached to an *MD* operation as a plugin.
 The nature of a resource is indicated by the namespace of its *port* in the work record.

+    Context
+      Abstraction for the entity that maps work to a computing environment.
+      Instances may be long-lived and participate in owning/managing work and data references.

+    Session
+      Abstraction for the entity representing work that is executing on resources allocated by an instance of a Context implementation.
+The Session is the scoped active state of a Context while computing resources are held.

+.. topic:: *Context* and *Session*

+    roughly map to terms like *Executor* and *Task* in some other frameworks.
+    Distinctions relate to the lifetime of the :term:`Context` instance, and the fact that it owns both the work specification (including operation and data handles) and the computing resources.
+    The :term:`Context` instance owns resources (on behalf of the client) that may otherwise be owned directly by the client, and so its lifetime must span all references to resources, operation handles, and data futures.

 .. glossary::